 A change in status can be the commissioning (with or without limitations), de-commissioning, or change in configuration of a SAR payload.
-The Secretariat should also be notified of the change in status in order to update the space segment status on the C/S website.
+The Secretariat should also be notified of the change in status in order to update the Space Segment status on the Cospas-Sarsat website, using the format defined in Annex J.